Enzojz/ultimate_station_2/tutorial/readme.md

 ### 2.3 Directional radius modifier
 A direction radius modifier is intuitive but with much less precision.
 A line of button with different direction are show when the modifier is activated, just click on the direction button and the radius is defined.

-The "⊘" and "∞" button do the same work like in numeric radius modifier.
+The "⊘" and "∞" button do the same work, just like in the numeric radius modifier.

 ![image](./image/2_3.jpg)